muhammad-usama-sardar/ietf-seal-charter/README.md

 # Dependencies and Liaisons

 * The working group will work closely with the TLS working group, the RATS working group, and the Confidential Computing Consortium's (CCC's) Attestation Special Interest Group (SIG).
-* The working group will engage with research groups regarding formal analysis of the working group's resulting work.
+* The working group will engage with research groups, such as [IRTF Usable Formal Methods Research Group (UFMRG)](https://www.irtf.org/ufmrg.html), regarding formal analysis of the protocol.

 # (Proposed) Milestones

-* A Standards Track document defining a (D)TLS protocol solution supporting remote peer and mutual attestation bound to the (D)TLS connection.
+* A Standards Track document defining an attested (D)TLS protocol supporting remote peer and mutual attestation bound to the (D)TLS connection.

 # Future work